Understanding Database Normalization

 Common Normalization Mistakes

-• Under-normalization: Under-normalization can lead to data inconsistencies and errors.
+• Ignoring data relationships: Ignoring data relationships, such as many-to-many relationships, can lead to data inconsistencies and errors.

 Conclusion